deunix-educ/Net-Flux/README-EN.md

 #### Objective:
 Mainly signage boards, but also publish and/or receive content from other machines on the local or public network.<br>
-The contents are in fact complete or partial screenshots.br> The machines are clients and/or servers located indifferently on the local or public network<br>
+The contents are in fact complete or partial screenshots.<br>
+The machines are clients and/or servers located indifferently on the local or public network<br>
 A simple browser and a local IP will be enough to manage this matter.